tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Data Confidentiality {#confident}

 Data in transit may need protection for years.
 The potential development of CRQCs necessitates a shift away from traditional algorithms.
-However, uncertainty about the security of Post-Quantum algorithm implementations, regulatory requirements, and the maturity of cryptanalysis may justify the continued use of well-established traditional algorithms alongside new Post-Quantum primitives for a transitional period.
+However, uncertainty about the security of PQC algorithm implementations, regulatory requirements, and the maturity of cryptanalysis may justify the continued use of well-established traditional algorithms alongside new PQC primitives for a transitional period.

 Applications using (D)TLS that are vulnerable to "Harvest Now, Decrypt Later" attacks MUST migrate to (D)TLS 1.3 and support one of the following approaches:

-* Hybrid Key Exchange: This approach combines traditional and Post-Quantum key exchange algorithms, providing resilience even if one
+* Hybrid Key Exchange: This approach combines traditional and PQC key exchange algorithms, providing resilience even if one
   algorithm is compromised.
-As defined in {{!I-D.ietf-tls-hybrid-design}}, hybrid key exchange ensures continued security during the transition to Post-Quantum cryptography.
+As defined in {{!I-D.ietf-tls-hybrid-design}}, hybrid key exchange ensures continued security during the transition to PQC.
 For TLS 1.3, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}} introduces hybrid Post-Quantum key exchange groups:

   1. X25519MLKEM768: Combines the classical X25519 key exchange with the ML-KEM-768 Post-Quantum key encapsulation mechanism.
   2. SecP256r1MLKEM768: Combines the classical SecP256r1 key exchange with the ML-KEM-768 Post-Quantum key encapsulation mechanism.

-* Pure Post-Quantum Key Exchange: For deployments requiring a purely Post-Quantum key exchange, {{!I-D.kwiatkowski-tls-ecdhe-mlkem}}
+* Pure Post-Quantum Key Exchange: For deployments requiring a purely Post-Quantum key exchange, {{!I-D.connolly-tls-mlkem-key-agreement}}
   defines ML-KEM-512, ML-KEM-768, and ML-KEM-1024 as standalone NamedGroups for achieving Post-Quantum key agreement in TLS 1.3.

-Hybrid Key Exchange is preferred over pure PQC because it provides defense in depth by combining classical and Post-Quantum algorithms, ensuring security even if one algorithm is compromised.
+Hybrid Key Exchange is preferred over pure PQC because it provides defense in depth by combining classical and PQC algorithms, ensuring security even if one algorithm is compromised.
 However, Pure PQC key exchange may be necessary for deployments that are mandated to use post-quantum cryptography exclusively, such as those with specific regulatory or compliance requirements.

 ## Optimizing ClientHello for Hybrid Key Exchange in TLS Handshake